 NAS use cases

-In the home, NASes are often used for storing and serving multimedia files and for automated backups.
-Many smart homes rely on NAS to provide centralized storage for smart TVs, security systems and other Internet of Things (IoT) components in the home.
+In the home, people often use a NAS system to store and serve multimedia files or to automate backups.
+Homeowners may rely on NAS to manage storage for smart TVs, security systems and other consumer-based internet of things (IoT) components.

-In the enterprise, a NAS array can be used as a backup target for archiving and disaster recovery.
-If a NAS device has a server mode, it can also function as an email, multimedia, database or print server for a small business.
-Some higher-end NAS products can hold enough disks to support RAID, a storage technology that turns multiple hard disks into one logical unit in order to provide better performance times, high availability and redundancy.
+In the enterprise, a NAS array can be a backup target for archiving and disaster recovery (DR).
+If a NAS device has a server mode, it can also serve email, multimedia files, databases or printing jobs.

 NAS product categories